 In contrast, equatives do not strictly order individuals with respect to a dimension of measurement.
 Therefore, if the above 'sharpening' hypothesis is correct - that is, if subjects are treating the object of comparatives as the relevant standard in the context of interpretation - we also expect that equatives should not exhibit a positional asymmetry with respect to evaluativity since equatives do not strictly order their two individuals.
-And this is in fact what we see: within each of the two relAdj and absAdj class, subjEq and objEq constructions are very similar.
+This is in fact what we see: within each of the two relAdj and absAdj classes, subjEq and objEq constructions are very similar.

-It is then possible that a comparative uttered in a context with a clear standard is not evaluative (its descriptive use), while a comparative uttered in a context with no clear "prevailing standard" is (its metalinguistic use).
-In the latter context, implicit comparatives like the degree comparatives studied here would function more like explicit comparatives ((34-a), discussed in Kennedy 2009, Sawada 2009, Kubota and Matsui 2010) or conjoined comparatives ((34-b), discussed in Stassen 1985).
+It is then possible that a comparative uttered in a context with a clear standard is not evaluative (its descriptive use), while a comparative uttered in a context with no clear 'prevailing standard' is (its metalinguistic use).
+In the latter context, implicit comparatives like the degree comparatives studied here would function more like explicit comparatives ((34a), discussed in Kennedy 2009, Sawada 2009, Kubota & Matsui 2010) or conjoined comparatives ((34b), discussed in Stassen 1985).